 You will also need to ensure that your database uses UTF-8 as the default character set.
-If your database server doesn’t use UTF-8 as a default charset, you will need to include a value for TEST_CHARSET in the settings dictionary for the applicable database.
+If your database server doesn’t use UTF-8 as a default charset, you will need to include a value for CHARSET in the test settings dictionary for the applicable database.

 Running only some of the tests¶

 Django’s entire test suite takes a while to run, and running every single test could be redundant if, say, you just added a test to Django that you want to run quickly without running everything else.
 You can run a subset of the unit tests by appending the names of the test modules to runtests.py on the command line.

 For example, if you’d like to run tests only for generic relations and internationalization, type:

 How do you find out the names of individual tests?
 Look in tests/ — each directory name there is the name of a test.

 If you just want to run a particular class of tests, you can specify a list of paths to individual test classes.
 For example, to run the TranslationTests of the i18n module, type:

 Going beyond that, you can specify an individual test method like this: